oslabs-beta/kaptn/README.md

 ## Features

 - Kaptn Krane Cluster Manager - NEW!
-  - View live metrics and refresh on demand
+  - View live and historical metrics, and refresh statistics at adjustable intervals
   - Scale, delete/restart, and rollback deployments, nodes, and pods
   - View logs, yamls, and describe resources
   - Intuitive UI including custom speedometer-style gauges for CPU and Memory Usage, and one-click control of your clusters